7788boy/CS_T0828_HW1/README.md

 Training 11185 pictures with cars in different type and 196 labels.
 I use EfficientNet as pretrained model and training with 300 epochs.

+## Hardware
+The following specs were used to create the original solution.

+* Ubuntu 18.04 LTS
+* NVIDIA GEFORCE RTX 2080

 ## Download Official Image
-You need to download the training and testing dataset from Kaggle.
+You can download the training and testing dataset from Kaggle.
 https://www.kaggle.com/c/cs-t0828-2020-hw1/data

 ## Installation